TriNetCo/pax-imperia-web/roadmap.md

 - (LAUREN) Define game data classes used in the space view
 - (LAUREN) Generate System data in javascript instead of using sample data
 - (ROB) Roll out firebase authentication
-- (ROB) Host on-the-cheap using w/e my work is hosting with
 - Make it so Galaxy is generated outside of the widget and passed in as a parameter for GalaxyWidget
 - Make it so Galaxy is generated outside of the widget and passed in as a parameter for SpaceViewWidget
 - Improve code quality of PlanetView stuff